Medicare To Cut Payments To Nursing Homes Whose Patients End Up Back In The Hospital

 These financial incentives, determined by each home's readmission rates, significantly expand Medicare's effort to pay medical providers based on the quality of care instead of just the number or condition of their patients.

-Until now, Medicare limited these kinds of incentives mostly to hospitals, which have gotten used to facing financial repercussions if too many of their patients are readmitted, suffer infections or other injuries or die.
+Until now, Medicare mostly limited these kinds of incentives to hospitals, which have gotten used to facing financial repercussions if too many of their patients are readmitted, suffer infections or other injuries, or die.

 "To some nursing homes, it could mean a significant amount of money," says Thomas Martin, director of post-acute care analytics at CarePort Health, which works for both hospitals and nursing homes.
 "A lot are operating on very small margins."